Logical blocks for fault-tolerant topological quantum computation: Universal block-sets for topological quantum computation based on planar codes

 \subsection{Planar code logical block templates for Clifford operations}

 We begin by defining logical block templates for a generating set of the Clifford operations on planar codes~\cite{bravyi1998quantum}: the Hadamard, the phase gate, the lattice surgery for measuring a Pauli-$X$ string, along with Pauli preparations and measurements.
-Recall that a fault-tolerant Channel realises an encoded version of the Clifford operator $U\in \mathcal{C}_{l,m}$ if it has $l$ distinct input ports, $m$ distinct output ports, and an equivalence class of logical membranes $M^{\overline{P},\overline{Q}}$ for every logical correlator $P\otimes Q \in \mathcal{S}(U)$.
+Recall that a fault-tolerant instrument realizes an encoded version of the Clifford operator $U\in \mathcal{C}_{l,m}$ if it has $l$ distinct input ports, $m$ distinct output ports, and an equivalence class of logical membranes $M^{\overline{P},\overline{Q}}$ for every logical correlator $P\otimes Q \in \mathcal{S}(U)$.
 Each of the block templates are depicted in Fig.~\ref{figAllLogicalBlocks} along with a generating set of membranes, showing the mapping of logical operators between the input and output ports.
 To complete a universal block set, we present the template for noisy magic state preparation in Fig.~\ref{figFBQCMagicStatePreparation} and App.~\ref{secMagicStatePreparation}.
-We reemphasize that the channels we discuss are only true up to a random but known Pauli operator---known as the Pauli frame.
+We reemphasize that the instruments we discuss are only true up to a random but known Pauli operator---known as the Pauli frame.
 The logical membranes determine the measurement outcomes that are be used to infer this Pauli frame.

-\textbf{Logical block criteria.} The logical blocks we present are designed for planar code qubits with the following criteria in mind: (i) They each have a fault-distance of $d$ for both CBQC and FBQC under independent and identically distributed (IID) Pauli and measurement errors, where $d$ is the (tunable) distance of the planar codes on the ports. (ii) They are composable by transversal concatenation and that composition preserves distance.
-This means that for a given distance, we can compose two channels together by identifying the input port(s) of one with the output(s) of another.
-In particular, this requires that inputs and output ports are a fixed planar code geometry. (iii) They admit a simple implementation in 2D hardware: after choosing any Cartesian direction as the flow of physical time, the 2D timeslices can be realised in a 2D rectangular layout.
+\textbf{Logical block criteria.} The logical blocks we present are designed for planar code qubits with the following criteria in mind: (i) They each have a fault distance of $d$ for both CBQC and FBQC under independent and identically distributed (IID) Pauli and measurement errors, where $d$ is the (tunable) distance of the planar codes on the ports. (ii) They are composable by transversal concatenation and that composition preserves distance.
+This means that for a given distance, we can compose two blocks together by identifying the input port(s) of one with the output(s) of another.
+In particular, this requires that inputs and output ports are a fixed planar code geometry. (iii) They admit a simple implementation in 2D hardware: after choosing any Cartesian direction as the flow of physical time, the 2D time slices can be realized in a 2D rectangular layout.